Tarteletter (Tartlets w/ Chicken and Asparagus)

 Instructions

-• After the dough has chilled, roll out to about 1/4 inch thickness.
-Prep your mini tart cases by rubbing them with a little bit of oil or butter (these* [this is an affiliate link] are the cases we use).
+• Prep your mini tart cases by rubbing them with a little bit of oil or butter (these* [this is an affiliate link] are the cases we use).
 You can also make these in a muffin tin instead!
-Cut out rounds that are larger than your tart cases and begin to line with the pastry dough.
-You can also break off pieces of the dough and just press it into the tin and all the way up the sides.
+After the dough has chilled, roll out to about 1/4 inch thickness.
+Cut out rounds that are larger than your tart cases and begin to line the cases with the pastry dough.
+You can also divide the dough into equal pieces and press it into the tin and all the way up the sides.
 It's totally fine if the pastry dough breaks and you have to patch it up!
 Make sure to press the dough into any ridges in the tart case.

 • Once you've lined the mini pastry cases, trim the edge for a neater look.
 You can reuse the scraps by pressing them back together and rolling out again!

 • We got 24 total pastry shells out of this but this may vary depending on the size of your tart cases.
-You may have to bake in batches!
+You may have to bake in batches – we had to bake these in two batches because we only have 12 tart cases.

 • While the pastry shells are baking and/or cooling, prepare the filling ingredients.
 Chop your asparagus into small rounds and finely dice your onion.